craftercms/docs/source/developers/plugins/studio/plugin-dashboard-example.rst

    |

-   We will be placing the JS file implementing the toolbar site plugin under the ``test-toolbar`` folder For our example, the <plugin-folder> is located here: ``/users/myuser/myplugins/toolbar-plugin``
+   We will be placing the JS file implementing the toolbar project plugin under the ``test-toolbar`` folder For our example, the <plugin-folder> is located here: ``/users/myuser/myplugins/toolbar-plugin``

 #.
 We'll create the javascript file for our plugin by following the instructions in the plugin example